Traffic & Transportation Engineering

 The City's General Plan summarizes a set of recommendations for long-range transportation improvements in the City of San Gabriel.
 The improvements are contained in the Mobility Element of the General Plan.
 The General Plan Mobility Element establishes functional classifications for the City’s arterial street system.

-Since not all roadways are at their ultimate configurations as implied by those classifications, improvements will be carried out over time to achieve those configurations.
+Since some roads are not at maximum are at their best as implied by those classifications, improvements will be carried out over time to achieve those configurations.
 The proposed long-range improvements include roadway modifications to achieve the Mobility Element Functional Classification and intersection improvements to achieve level of service performance thresholds.
 The intersection improvements are generally associated with the roadway improvements but in some cases provide “augmentation” to provide satisfactory level of service (Level of Service (LOS) “D” or better).

 San Gabriel Valley Bicycle Master Plan